milovanovic/lis/README.md

 * `LinearTestersSpec`- test all three types of LIS, switch many parameters.
 Report, received  after running those tests,  explains in a quite good way all test cases.
 * `LISTestSpec` - test `LISTest` module.

 To run only tests written inside `LISTestSpec`, execute the following command: `sbt "testOnly lis.LISTestSpec"`.

 Two testers, used for test cases described inside `LinearTestersSpec`are written inside `LinearTesters.scala`:
 * `LinearSorterTester` - used for testing design when only compile time configurable parameters are active.
 * `LinearSorterTesterRunTime`  - used for testing proposed design when run time configurable parameters are included.

- Testers `LISTestPINTesters` and `LISTestBISTTesters` test `LISTest` module .
+Testers `LISTestPINTesters` and `LISTestBISTTesters` test `LISTest` module.
 Those testers use `AXI4MasterModel` and `AXI4StreamModel` for proper register initialization and streaming transactions generation.

 Tester functions such as `peek`, `poke` and `except`, available inside `DspTester` (check [dsptools Chisel library](http://github.com/ucb-bar/dsptools)), are extensively used for design testing.